jpb06/bump-package/README.md

 ## :zap: Description

 This github action bumps package.json version after a commit is pushed or a pull request is merged to the repo master branch.
-The updated package.json file is then pushed to master.
-Optionally, it can create a tag as well.
+The updated package.json file is then pushed to master and a tag is created.

 **Warning**: This action requires [the checkout action](https://github.com/actions/checkout) to work.